kaibyao/rust-postgres-rest/rust-postgres-rest-actix/README.md

 ### `POST /sql`

 Runs any passed-in SQL query (which is dangerous).
 This is here in case the above endpoints aren’t sufficient for complex operations you might need.
-Be careful if/how you expose this endpoint (honestly it should never be exposed and if used, only used internally with hardcoded or extremely sanitized values).
-By default, this endpoint is disabled and must be enabled by setting `is_custom_sql_execution_endpoint_enabled = true` in the configuration object.
+Be careful if/how you expose this endpoint (honestly it should never be publicly exposed and if used, only used internally with hardcoded or extremely sanitized values).
+By default, this endpoint is disabled and must be enabled by setting `.enable_custom_sql_url()` in `Config`.

 #### Body schema for `POST /sql`